-We went with CommonWealth Bank, but you can choose other banks like Westpac, NAB etc.
+We went with the Commonwealth Bank, but you can choose other banks like Westpac, NAB etc.

 Most of the banks offer low-fee accounts, but some have better deals than others.
-The deals do change on a regular basis so we would strongly recommend to check your options before signing up.
+The deals do change on a regular basis so we would strongly recommend checking your options before signing up.

 10. You have your bank account, now how do you get your savings